amphioxus/catio_notes/README.md

 ## Panel A

-To make clamping easier, the panel has been slightly updated so that all horizontal pieces have the same length (26 inches).
+To make cutting and clamping easier, the panel has been slightly updated so that all horizontal pieces have the same length (26 inches).

 ![catio_panel_A](figures/catio_panel_A.png)